The Politics of Culture in Contemporary South Asia

 Objectives and learning outcomes of the module

-At the end of this course, a student should be able to demonstrate . . .
+At the end of this module, a student should be able to demonstrate . . .

 - An understanding of culture in contemporary South Asia built upon an appreciation of the multiple forms, languages, and avenues of cultural production; the relationship between local, national, and transnational/global domains; and the remix and reuse of older repertoires and forms in contemporary situations.

 - An ability to digest and synthesise the content of lectures, films and seminars and use them to produce reaction papers and essays to a high standard